Finding Out What Keywords Your Website Ranks For

 Keyword data in Google Analytics

-Now let’s take a closer look at the capabilities of the SE Ranking SEO platform and find out what information on keywords the service can provide.
+Now, let’s take a closer look at the capabilities of the SE Ranking SEO platform and explore the information it can provide regarding keywords.

 Get more data on keywords targeted by you and your competitors